line/armeria/site/src/sphinx/server-annotated-service.rst

         }
     }

-Armeria also provides built-in request converters such as, a request converter for Java Beans, :api:`JacksonRequestConverterFunction` for JSON documents, :api:`StringRequestConverterFunction` for text contents and :api:`ByteArrayRequestConverterFunction` for binary contents.
+Armeria also provides built-in request converters such as, a request converter for a Java Bean, :api:`JacksonRequestConverterFunction` for JSON text, :api:`StringRequestConverterFunction` for a string and :api:`ByteArrayRequestConverterFunction` for binary data.
 They will be applied after your request converters by default, so you can use these built-in converters by just putting :api:`@RequestObject` annotation on the parameters which you want to convert.